 nematode Globodera rostochiensis

 is very persistent in soils but luckily it is confined to a very

-small area of Victoria and WA; these areas have been quarantined to prevent further spread.
+small area of Victoria; this area has been quarantined to prevent further spread.

 Suggested Organic Strategies

 - A healthy soil will have a range of microorganisms that are predators or parasites of nematodes.
 All

 the usual ways of building a healthy soil such as adding adding compost, mulching and green manuring will

 More information on soil improvement...